Discrete-to-Continuous Extensions: Lov\'asz extension and Morse theory

 \section{Abstract}

-We propose a family of one-homogeneous and piecewise linear extensions inspired by the Lov\'asz extension in order to systematically derive continuous analogs of problems from discrete mathematics.
-This will take place in the following context: \begin{enumerate}[-] \item For combinatorial optimization problems, we systematically develop equivalent continuous versions, thereby making tools from convex optimization, fractional programming and more general continuous algorithm like the stochastic subgradient method available for such optimization problems.
-Among other applications, we present an effective iteration scheme combining the inverse power and the steepest decent method to relax a Dinkelbach-type scheme for solving the equivalent continuous optimization.

-\item Submodularity and convexity are studied in multi-way settings, in particular, a necessary and sufficient condition for a continuous function to be a multi-way Lov\'asz extension of some function is provided, which generalizes a recent result of Chateauneuf et al \cite{CC18}.

-\item We establish an equivalence between Forman's discrete Morse theory on a simplicial complex and the continuous Morse theory (in the sense of any known non-smooth Morse theory) on the associated order complex via a Lov\'asz extension.
+This is the first of a series of papers that develop a systematic bridge between constructions in discrete mathematics and the corresponding continuous analogs.
+In this paper, we establish an equivalence between Forman's discrete Morse theory on a simplicial complex and the continuous Morse theory (in the sense of any known non-smooth Morse theory) on the associated order complex via the Lov\'asz extension.
 Furthermore, we propose a new version of the Lusternik-Schnirelman category on abstract simplicial complexes to bridge the classical Lusternik-Schnirelman theorem and its discrete analog on finite complexes.